-State Offices Open on Holidays Maryland income tax offices will offer extra hours of free taxpayer assistance on two upcoming state holidays when many offices will be closed.
-The offices will be open: Monday, February 12 - Lin-coln's Birthday, 8:30 a.m. to 5 p.m.; and Monday, February 19-Washington's Birthday, 8:30 a.m. to 5 p.m.
-IRS offices will be closed February 19.
-State tax experts will answer any questions, provide the necessary forms and even complete Maryland income tax returns free of charge.
-Taxpayers must bring a completed copy of their Recreation Review Roller Skating Skating is held in Center School Gym on Wednesdays and Fridays, 3-4:30 p.m.
-Kindergarten-3rd grade share the floor on Wednesdays while Fridays are for the 4th-6th graders.
-Skates may be rented at the door.
-Renewal of Weight Cards All 1989 Weightlifting Cards have expired.
-Anyone wishing to use the facilities, must purchase a new card. federal return and all W-2 statements to take advantage of this free service.
+Holy Cross Lutheran Church 6905 Greenbelt Road Worship Services Sunday 8:30 and 11:15 a.m.
+(Infant care provided each service) Sunday School and Bible Classes 9:50 a.m.
+Pre-School Department 9:50 and 11:15 a.m.
+For information regarding programs for youth, young adults, singles, and senior citizens, please call the church office.
+Edward H. Birner, Pastor federal return and all W-2 statements to take advantage of this free service.
 The state tax office nearest Greenbelt is at Metro-Plex-I, Suite 459, 8401 Corporate Drive, Landover, Md.
 20785, 459-2710.
-BARC GREENSPACE BELTWAY LANE CHERRYWOOD BELTWAY PLAZA Benefit Birdseed Sale Premium mix · sunflower seed · millet · split peanuts thistle · cracked corn · safflower seed · suet Saturday, February 10 10:00 - 3:00 BWI Airport Limo Parking Lot Greenbelt, MD Call 652-5965 for information, 9 am - 5 pm Proceeds benefit the local conservation and education programs of Audubon Naturalist Society 8940 Jones Mill Road, Chevy Chase, MD · 652-9188 have any elected representatives or Metro UO we who can explain these inconsistent statements?
-METRO'S PROPOSED TRAIN YARD SITE ON (i.e. County Councilman Castaldi, County Executive Glendening or Congressman Hoyer) The Approved Master Plan recommends mixed-use development to include office, research, institutional, recreational, hotel/ motel, residential, and appropriate retail commercial uses for the Greenbelt Employment Area bordered by the Beltway, the railroad tracks, Greenbelt Road and Cherrywood Lane.
+By the Truckload!
+Highest Quality!
+Benefit Birdseed Sale Premium mix · sunflower seed · millet · split peanuts thistle · cracked corn · safflower seed · suet Saturday, February 10 10:00 - 3:00 BWI Airport Limo Parking Lot Greenbelt, MD ot ot 141-923J Call 652-5965 for information, 9 am - 5 pm Proceeds benefit the local conservation and education programs of Audubon Naturalist Society 8940 Jones Mill Road, Chevy Chase, MD · 652-9188 Do we have any elected representatives or Metro officials who can explain these inconsistent statements? | METRO'S PROPOSED (i.e. County Councilman Castaldi, County Executive Glendening or Congressman Hoyer) The Approved Master Plan recommends mixed-use development to include office, research, institutional, recreational, hotel/motel, residential, and appropriate retail commercial uses for the Greenbelt Employment Area bordered by the Beltway, the railroad tracks, Greenbelt Road and Cherrywood Lane.
 In approving the Master Plan designation for mixed-use development, the District Council retained the existing zoning (R-R, R-P-C (R-R), I-I and I-2) and directed the M-NCPPC to prepare a Transit District Overlay (T-D-O) Zone for these two properties in order to enhance the development opportunities in the vicinity of the transit station.
 In the long-run, a coordinated M-X-T development proposal prepared by the owners is encouraged.
 Copied from the Prince Georges County Sectional Map Amendment (pg.
 95).
-This document sets out land use policy for future development. public hearing at Eleanor Roosevelt High School on February 13 will be the public's last opportunity to ask for a revision to this policy.
+This document sets out land use policy for future development.
+A public hearing at Eleanor Roosevelt High School on February 13 will be the public's last opportunity to ask for a revision to this policy. metro's proposed TRAIN YARD SITE ON BARC GREENSPACE A.H.
+SMITH PROPERTY PART BELTWAY PLAZA GREENBELT RD.

 "Use of the Smith property for the Greenbelt (Metro train storage) yard would impact approximately 62 acres of wetlands."
 Quoted from a letter written by the General Manager of the Washington Metropolitan Area Transit Authority, explaining its rationale for refusing to relocate the Metro train storage facility to the environmentally ruined portion of the A. H. Smith property.
 Instead Metro currently plans to use greenspace and wetlands on Beltsville Agricultural Research Center property, located outside the beltway for a massive train storage yard (see map).
 OUR POSITION: Approximately 100 acres of the Smith property have been environmentally destroyed by sand and gravel operations.
 That area should be the location of the train yard.
 Other portions of the Smith property which are undisturbed forested wetlands should be designated for preservation by the Prince Georges County Sectional Map Amendment referred to above.
 BARC property should not be used for a train yard.
 WHAT CAN BE DONE?